 9.2.6.3 Intrafrequency Measurement Period

+The requirements in this clause apply when a measurement gap is provided or when an activated Pre-MG is provided without any pre-MG status changed during the measurement period.

 The measurement period for FR1 intrafrequency measurements with gaps is as shown in table 9.2.6.3-1.